ckeditor/ckeditor5/packages/ckeditor5-watchdog/docs/features/watchdog.md

 **Note**: The watchdog does not handle errors during editor initialization (`Editor.create()`) and editor destruction (`editor.destroy()`).
 Errors at these stages mean that there is a serious problem in the code integrating the editor and such problem cannot be easily fixed restarting the editor.

 **Note**: A new editor instance is created each time the watchdog is restarted.
 Thus the editor instance should not be kept internally.
 Use the `watchdog.editor` each time you need to access the editor.
 It also means that you should not execute any actions on `editor.create` because these actions will not be executed when the editor restarts.
-Use `watchdog.create` instead, or add a plugin and add your code in the `plugin#init`, or listen on `watchdog#restart` to handle restarts.
+Use `watchdog.create` instead, add a plugin and add your code in the `plugin#init`, or listen on `watchdog#restart` to handle restarts.

 ## Basic implementation